 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time, and it is not possible for us to predict all risk factors, nor can we address the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause our actual results to differ materially from those contained in any forward-looking statements.
-Actual results could differ materially from our forward-looking statements due to a number of factors, including, without limitation, risks related to: the results of our research and development activities, including uncertainties relating to the discovery of potential drug candidates and the preclinical and ongoing or planned clinical testing of our drug candidates; the early stage of our drug candidates presently under development; our continued progress in the areas of co-stimulatory bispecifics and inhaled therapeutics; our ability to obtain and, if obtained, maintain regulatory approval of our current drug candidates and any of our other future drug candidates; our need for substantial additional funds in order to continue our operations and the uncertainty of whether we will be able to obtain the funding we need; our future financial performance; our ability to retain or hire key scientific or management personnel; our ability to protect our intellectual property rights that are valuable to our business, including patent and other intellectual property rights; our dependence on third-party manufacturers, suppliers, research organizations, testing laboratories and other potential collaborators; the success of our collaborations with third parties; our ability to meet milestones; the receipt of royalty and milestone payments provided for in our collaboration agreements; our ability to successfully market and sell our drug candidates in the future as needed; the size and growth of the potential markets for any of our product candidates for which we may obtain regulatory approval, and the rate and degree of market acceptance of any such product candidates; competition in our industry; regulatory developments in the United States and foreign countries, including with respect to the U.S. Food and Drug Administration, or FDA; AstraZeneca's ability to advance the phase 2 study for elarekibep (PRS-060/AZD1402); our ability to continue to advance the phase 1 study for PRS-220; our ability to continue to advance PRS-400; our and Servier's ability to advance the phase 1 study for PRS-344/S095012; Seagen's ability to continue to advance SGN-BB228 (also known as PRS-346); Boston Pharmaceuticals ability to continue to advance PRS-342/BOS-342; our other partners' ability to continue to advance programs out-licensed to them; the expected impact of new accounting standards; and the length and severity of the pandemic relating to SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), or coronavirus, which causes coronavirus disease 2019, or COVID-19, which could have an impact on our research, development, supply chain and clinical trials.
+Actual results could differ materially from our forward-looking statements due to a number of factors, including, without limitation, risks related to: our ability to successfully identify and implement any strategic transaction or strategic transactions that we may consummate in the future, on attractive terms or at all; our ability to realize the anticipated benefits of any strategic transaction; our ability to achieve anticipated cost savings and capital preservation as a result of our workforce reduction and related restructuring; our ability to partner our drug candidates, including cinrebafusp alfa, PRS-220, and PRS-400, on attractive terms or at all; the results of our research and development activities, including uncertainties relating to the preclinical and ongoing or planned clinical testing of our drug candidates; the early stage of our drug candidates presently under development; our or our partners' continued progress, if any, in the areas of co-stimulatory bispecifics and inhaled therapeutics; our ability to obtain and, if obtained, maintain regulatory approval of our current drug candidates and any of our other future drug candidates; our need for substantial additional funds in order to continue our operations and the uncertainty of whether we will be able to obtain the funding we need; our future financial performance; our ability to retain key personnel; our ability to protect our intellectual property rights that are valuable to our business, including patent and other intellectual property rights; our dependence on third-party manufacturers, suppliers, research organizations, testing laboratories and other potential collaborators; the success of our collaborations with third parties; our ability to meet milestones; the receipt of royalty and milestone payments provided for in our collaboration agreements; our partners' ability to successfully market and sell our drug candidates in the future as needed; the size and growth of the potential markets for any of our product candidates for which we or our partners may obtain regulatory approval, and the rate and degree of market acceptance of any such product candidates; competition in our industry; regulatory developments in the United States and foreign countries, including with respect to the U.S. Food and Drug Administration, or FDA; our ability to continue to advance the phase 1 study for PRS-220; our ability to continue to advance PRS-400; Servier's ability to advance the phase 1 study for PRS-344/S095012; Seagen's ability to continue to advance SGN-BB228 (also known as PRS-346); Boston Pharmaceuticals ability to continue to advance PRS-342/BOS-342; our other partners' ability to continue to advance programs out-licensed to them; the expected impact of new accounting standards; and delays or disruptions due to COVID-19 or geopolitical issues, including the conflict in Ukraine on our research, development, supply chain and clinical trials.